-Ask

-Government Department

-Cancer during pregnancy & maternity leave (Cost: €3m+)

-The Government must allocate €2.6 million annually to develop a fund which would cover:

-- An illness benefit payment for new mothers/birthing parents duringthe time of their treatment for cancer. - A fund for employers from which to draw down to cover costs associated with sick pay cover where a new mother has had to postpone maternity leave. - Further allocate €500,000 in research grants to examine the needs of expectant parents who were diagnosed with cancer, with specific priority on expectant/new mothers and the development of recommendations around services required to accommodate their psychosocial needs.

-Children, Equality, Disability, Integration and Youth

-Car Parking Health

-- Abolish car parking charges across all public hospitals for cancer patients. - Develop defined timelines from Government as to when it will be delivered.

-Medical cards Health

-• Provide medical cards to all cancer patients upon diagnosis, until their treatment is finished.
+Ask Department Cancer during pregnancy & maternity leave (Cost: €3m+) The Government must allocate €2.6 million annually to develop a fund which would cover: An illness benefit payment for new mothers/birthing parents duringthe time of their treatment for cancer.
+A fund for employers from which to draw down to cover costs associated with sick pay cover where a new mother has had to postpone maternity leave.
+Further allocate €500,000 in research grants to examine the needs of expectant parents who were diagnosed with cancer, with specific priority on expectant/new mothers and the development of recommendations around services required to accommodate their psychosocial needs.
+Children, Equality, Disability, Integration and Youth Car Parking Abolish car parking charges across all public hospitals for cancer patients.
+Develop defined timelines from Government as to when it will be delivered.
+Health Medical cardsProvide medical cards to all cancer patients upon diagnosis, until their treatment is finished.
+Health Prescription charges Abolish prescription charges as part of Budget 2024 to reduce the financial burden on economically vulnerable patients.
+Health Drugs Payment Scheme (Cost: €12.5m per annum) • Reduce the Drugs Payment Scheme threshold to a maximum of €72 permonth.
+Health Household Benefits Package (Cost: est. €25m^{iv}) Expand the Household Benefits Package criteria to include all cancer patients upon diagnosis, until their treatment is finished.
+Health Partial Capacity Benefit & extra supports to attend medical appointments Broadening of the Partial Capacity Benefit criteria to increase security for those with a previous cancer diagnosis seeking to return to work.
+Introduce a new statutory payment for employees and self-employed people with chronic illness to attend medical appointments rather than being forced to take unpaid leave.
+Social Protection Bras, wigs & prosthesis allowances Ensure the development of a standardised, equitable approach to accessing post-mastectomy products and hairpieces for those diagnosed with cancer.
+Social Protection Fertility Cost Ensure timely access to publicly available fertility treatment to people living beyond cancer.
+Include people living beyond cancer specifically in the national eligibility framework so they may avail of publicly funded IVF treatment.^v Health

-Prescription charges Health

-• Abolish prescription charges as part of Budget 2024 to reduce the financial burden on economically vulnerable patients.

-Drugs Payment Scheme (Cost: €12.5m per annum)

-• Reduce the Drugs Payment Scheme threshold to a maximum of €72 permonth.

-Household Benefits Package (Cost: est. €25miv\) Health

-• Expand the Household Benefits Package criteria to include all cancer patients upon diagnosis, until their treatment is finished.

-Partial Capacity Benefit & extra supports to attend medical appointments

-Social Protection

-• Broadening of the Partial Capacity Benefit criteria to increase security for those with a previous cancer diagnosis seeking to return to work.

-• Introduce a new statutory payment for employees and self-employed people with chronic illness to attend medical appointments rather than being forced to take unpaid leave.

-Bras, wigs & prosthesis allowances

-Social Protection

-• Ensure the development of a standardised, equitable approach to accessing post-mastectomy products and hairpieces for those diagnosed with cancer.